The Rise of Experiential Travel: What Research Says

 What the Research Says

-Expedia Travel Trends (2024) Travelers are shifting from luxury to "meaningful escapes".
+• Expedia Travel Trends (2024) – Travelers are shifting from luxury travel to meaningful escapes.

 Why Are People Choosing Experiential Travel?